 - Green Beans in a Mascarpone Sauce

 - Rosemary Parmesan Sweet Potato Stacks

-Plate Lamb Lollipops and top with a generous portion of romesco.
+- Plate the lamb chops and top with a generous helping of romesco sauce.

 - If you've tried this recipe, come back and let us know how it was in the comments or ratings.